The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 The landmine belt squat is another great belt squat alternative, which can be heavily loaded if you have the right equipment.

-For this variation, you’ll need a landmine attachment.
-You can pick these up pretty cheap on Amazon (click to check price), which is far less than what a belt squat machine would cost.
+For this variation, you'll need a landmine attachment.
+You can pick these up pretty cheap, which is far less than what a belt squat machine would cost.

-There are also several ways that you can modify the landmine belt squat to target more or less of your quads or glutes.
+There are also several ways to modify the landmine belt squat to target more or less of your quads or glutes.

 How To Do It